Dimensions of projections of sets on Riemannian surfaces of constant curvature: Final remarks

 Let $A\subseteq M$ and by $\tilde{A}$ denote the corresponding set in $\tilde{M}$, i.e. $\tilde{A}=u(A)$.
 Then and Furthermore, and

 Informally speaking, Marstrand's Theorem says that for a large quantity of angles there is no loss in the dimension of the image of the projection.
 The above discussion indicates this happens even for set valued projections.
-It would be very interesting to study, these phenomena in a more general context, e.g. for set valued projections in positively curved spaces (with not necessarily constant curvature).
+It would be very interesting to study these phenomena in a more general context, e.g. for set valued projections in positively curved spaces (with not necessarily constant curvature).

 In negatively curved spaces, e.g. in Cartan-Hadamard manifolds, closest point projections are always single valued.
-It is of interest to prove results similar to Theorem~\ref{mainthm} in this more general setting.
+It would be of interest to prove results similar to Theorem~\ref{mainthm} in this more general setting.
+One way to approach this question could be by reducing the problem to the constant curvature case via appropriate comparison theorems.
+However, standard comparison theorems from Riemannian geometry, such as the Theorem of Topogonov or Rauch are not strong enough to imply regularity and transversality properties of projections necessary for the Peres-Schlag theory.